 That whole Kavanaugh debacle was a mess.

-For those outside the news (Oh how I envy you): Kavanaugh is the rep set to take the next Supreme Court position.
+For those ignorant to the news (Oh how I envy you): Kavanaugh is the individual set to take the next Supreme Court position.
 The issue?
-He’s being accused of sexual misconduct by women.
+He’s being accused of sexual misconduct by numerous women.

-So the nomination was being delayed as he was being probed by the FBI another 17 times.
+So the nomination was being delayed as he was being probed by the FBI another seventy times.

 Guilty Until Proven ‘More Guilty’

 The supposed crimes took place when Kavanaugh was in college.
 Decades prior.

 It’s interesting to me how these women are coming out now.
 You know, 30 years after the fact.